 - It should also include the feature word (again, more on this below).

 - Tags help search engines find your article so you should aim to include between 4 and 10 tags for each article

-- For example, an article about Steve Hansen preparing for The Lions Series, tags should include Steve Hansen, All Blacks, British & Irish Lions, The Lions, New Zealand rugby, rugby union.
+- For example, an article about Steve Hansen preparing for The Lions Series, tags could include Steve Hansen, All Blacks, British & Irish Lions, The Lions, New Zealand rugby.

-If you really know your stuff about your chosen sport, if you can write about game plans, defensive patterns, attack plays and individual player analysis, well, we would love to hear from you.
+If you know your stuff about rugby, if you can write about game plans, defensive patterns, attack plays and individual player analysis, well, we would love to hear from you.
 You may be an aspiring coach or a coach on the way up the ladder and want to showcase your knowledge.
 Or, you may just spot things that your friends can’t.
 Maybe you are a statistics person and know all sorts of details and can pair different patterns of stats into interesting observations.
-Analysis Articles are real eye openers and we love them at The 1014.
-The deeper you can go and really show your knowledge and unique insight the better.
+Analysis Articles are real eye-openers, and we love them at The 1014 Rugby.
+The deeper you can go and show your knowledge and unique insight the better.

 The 1014 Writing Style